jjharwi/Box-API/README.md

 requests library

 To use the API, first check out https://developers.box.com and follow directions on how to create an application.
-Once you've got an application created, put "http://0.0.0.0/" in the redirect_uri field, and grab the client_id and client_secret to put them in .box_config (an example is provided in box_config.ex).
+Once you've got an application created, put "http://0.0.0.0/" in the redirect_uri field, and grab the client_id and client_secret to put them in ~/.box_config (an example is provided in box_config.ex).
+Ensure .box_config is in your home directory.

 Run Box_Setup.py to create the tokens section in .box_config and populate your initial access and refresh tokens.